Skip to content

 Unrestrained dogs in the backs of pickup trucks can be dangerous

 In Manitoba, it is illegal to travel with an unrestrained dog in the back of an open pickup truck.
-Pickup harnesses are available.
+Pets should always ride secured inside the vehicle, never in the box of a truck.

 Take a break